-3.7 Collateral Request.
-[Should either of us during a Transaction Term become reasonably insecure about the other Party's creditworthiness or ability to perform its obligations hereunder, such Party may request that the other Party provide (or extend or increase, if such collateral has already been provided) collateral in a form reasonably acceptable to the requesting Party sufficient to secure such Party's obligations hereunder, forms of such collateral to include, without limitation, a cash deposit, letter of credit or parent guaranty.]
+3.7 Security.
 To secure its obligations under this Agreement and to the extent either or both Parties deliver collateral hereunder, each Party (a "Pledgor") hereby grants to the other Party (the "Secured Party") a present and continuing security interest in and lien on (and right of setoff against), and assignment of, all collateral and any and all proceeds resulting therefrom or from the liquidation thereof, whether now or hereafter held by, on behalf of, or for the benefit of, such Secured Party, and each Party agrees to take such action as the other Party reasonably requires in order to perfect the Secured Party's first-priority security interest in, and lien on (and right of setoff against) such collateral and any and all proceeds resulting therefrom or from the liquidation thereof.
-Upon or at any time after the occurrence and during the continuation of an Event of Default or an Early Termination Date, the Non-Defaulting Party may do any one or more of the following: (i) exercise any of the rights and remedies of a Secured Party with respect to all collateral, including any such rights and remedies under Law then in effect; (ii) exercise its rights of setoff against any and all property of the Defaulting Party in the possession of the Non-Defaulting Party or its agent; (iii) draw on any outstanding letter of credit issued for its benefit, and (iv) liquidate all collateral then held by or for the benefit of the Non-Defaulting Party free from any claim or right of any nature whatsoever of the Defaulting Party, including any equity or right of purchase or redemption by the Defaulting Party .
-The Secured Party will apply the proceeds of the collateral realized upon the exercise of any such rights or remedies to reduce the Pledgor's obligations under this Agreement (the Pledgor remaining liable for any amounts owing to the Secured Party after such application), subject to the Secured Party's obligation to return any surplus proceeds remaining after such obligations are satisfied in full.]
-[IS THE FIRST SENTENCE NEEDED IF WE HAVE OTHER CREDIT PROVISIONS?]
+Upon or at any time after the occurrence and during the continuation of an Event of Default or an Early Termination Date, the Non-Defaulting Party may do any one or more of the following: (i) exercise any of the rights and remedies of a secured party with respect to all collateral, including any such rights and remedies under Law then in effect; (ii) exercise its rights of setoff against any and all property of the Defaulting Party in the possession of the Non-Defaulting Party or its agent; (iii) draw on any outstanding letter of credit issued for its benefit, and (iv) liquidate all collateral then held by or for the benefit of the Non-Defaulting Party free from any claim or right of any nature whatsoever of the Defaulting Party, including any equity or right of purchase or redemption by the Defaulting Party .
+The Secured Party will apply the proceeds of the collateral realized upon the exercise of any such rights or remedies to reduce the Pledgor's obligations under this Agreement (the Pledgor remaining liable for any amounts owing to the Secured Party after such application), subject to the Secured Party's obligation to return any surplus proceeds remaining after such obligations are satisfied in full.

 3.8 Forward Contract.
-Without limiting the applicability of any other provision of the U.S. Bankruptcy Code as amended (the “Bankruptcy Code”), the Parties acknowledge and agree that this Agreement will constitute a “forward contract” as defined in Section 101(25) of the Bankruptcy Code, that the rights of the Parties under the termination provisions of this Agreement will constitute contractual rights to liquidate Transactions, that any payment related hereto will constitute a “settlement payment” as defined in Section 101 (51A) of the Bankruptcy Code, and that the Parties are entitled to the rights under, and protections afforded by, Sections 362, 546, 556, and 560 of the Bankruptcy Code.
+Without limiting the applicability of any other provision of the U.S. Bankruptcy Code as amended (the "Bankruptcy Code"), the Parties acknowledge and agree that this Agreement will constitute a "forward contract" as defined in Section 101(25) of the Bankruptcy Code, that the rights of the Parties under the termination provisions of this Agreement will constitute contractual rights to liquidate Transactions, that any payment related hereto will constitute a "settlement payment" as defined in Section 101 (51A) of the Bankruptcy Code, and that the Parties are entitled to the rights under, and protections afforded by, Sections 362, 546, 556, and 560 of the Bankruptcy Code.